-An organization that is considering joining forces with one or more other organizations may want to study the issue through the use of a Joint Activities Task Force.
-Task forces are ideal for identifying issues, collecting information, reviewing and analyzing the information, and making recommendations to a committee or the full board.
+An association that is considering joining forces with one or more other associations may want to study the issue through the use of a Joint Activities Task Force.
+Task forces are ideal for identifying issues, collecting information, reviewing and analyzing the information, considering alternative scenarios, and making recommendations to a committee or the full board.

 Organizations that use special-events fundraising such as concerts, golf tournaments, walk-a-thons, or auctions may use a Special-Events Fundraising Task Force to help plan and carry out an event.
 This task force may work with the Finance Committee or other committees involved in fundraising.

 This advisory group often has a unique name to designate it as the pinnacle of volunteer involvement for donors.
 This group is given special access to the CEO and board, as well as advance briefings on issues.
-They receive special invitations to the organization’s events.
-While they sometimes provide valuable advice to the organization, Major Donor Councils often serve the primary purpose of recognizing major donors and cultivating additional gifts from them or their friends and family.
+They receive special invitations to the association’s events.
+While they sometimes provide valuable advice to the association, Major Donor Councils often serve the primary purpose of recognizing major donors and cultivating additional gifts from them or their friends and family.
 While Major Donor Councils are often seen in 501(c)(3) organizations, an association might have a Major Donor Council for its PAC or foundation.

-Sometimes an organization wants to formalize the way it receives advice from volunteer experts.
-An organization may form a council of scientists, physicians, educators, or other experts in a specific field to meet occasionally and provide advice as a group to the organization.
-Not only can the discussions by the experts advance the development of the organization’s programs; the qualifications of the experts on the council can provide instant credibility to the organization.
+Sometimes an association wants to formalize the way it receives advice from volunteer experts.
+An association may form a council of scientists, physicians, educators, or other experts in a specific field to meet occasionally and provide advice as a group to the board or staff.
+Not only can the discussions by the experts advance the development of the association’s programs, but the qualifications of the experts on the council can also provide instant credibility to the association.

 Each board must determine which committee structure works best for it.
-The committee structure should be flexible and meet the changing needs of the organization.
-There are a variety of options to choose from, and boards should be willing to experiment, keeping in mind that committees are only tools boards use to get their work done.
+The committee structure should be flexible and meet the changing needs of the association.
+There are a variety of options to choose from, and boards should be willing to experiment, keeping in mind that committees are simply tools that the boards use to get their work done.
 The right tool for today may not be the right tool for tomorrow.
 The challenge is in knowing which tool will get the job done.

-Nothing in this article should be construed as legal advice.
-If you need legal advice, consult your organization's attorney.
+Author’s Note: Nothing in this article should be construed as legal advice.
+If you need legal advice, consult your association’s attorney.